SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 ---
-title: Prepare your SharePoint Framework application for publishing to the marketplace
+title: Prepare your SharePoint Framework application for publishing to the Marketplace
-description: Tips & tricks to help you get your SharePoint Framework application published in the marketplace ms.date: 06/25/2020 ms.prod: sharepoint
+description: Tips & tricks to help you get your SharePoint Framework application published in the Marketplace ms.date: 07/16/2020 ms.prod: sharepoint
 localization_priority: Priority
 ---

-# Prepare your SharePoint Framework application for publishing to the marketplace
+# Prepare your SharePoint Framework application for publishing to the Marketplace

-Before a SharePoint Framework application is published in the marketplace, it must go through an approval process.
+Before a SharePoint Framework application is published in the Marketplace, it must go through an approval process.
 This process is executed free of charge by Microsoft and is meant to ensure that your app functions properly and that its page clearly describes its purpose and features.
-To help you get your application published in the marketplace, following is the list of tests executed as a part of the approval process.
+To help you get your application published in the Marketplace, following is the list of tests executed as a part of the approval process.

 ## Prerequisites

 ### Use SharePoint Framework v1.11 or newer

-To build solutions that you want to publish to the marketplace, you need to use SharePoint Framework v1.11 or higher.
-Starting from version 1.11, SharePoint Framework solution manifest has additional information about your organization and solution, which is required for publishing your application in the marketplace.
+To build solutions that you want to publish to the Marketplace, you need to use SharePoint Framework v1.11 or higher.
+Starting from version 1.11, SharePoint Framework solution manifest has additional information about your organization and solution, which is required for publishing your application in the Marketplace.

 > [!TIP]
 > If your application is built using an older version of the SharePoint Framework, you can easily upgrade it to SharePoint Framework v1.11 or newer using Office 365 CLI.
 For more information, visit [https://pnp.github.io/office365-cli/cmd/spfx/project/project-upgrade/](https://pnp.github.io/office365-cli/cmd/spfx/project/project-upgrade/).